WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Rating: **1/2

-He does this literally as every time it strikes midnight at a certain American timezone, murdering a one hapless victim and letting our lead gal listen to their recorded screams every time Evil tauntingly calls back.
-Responding cops tell Blaze that she'll be "Evil's" final victim by the strike of their midnight, but assures her that they will catch him.
-Though obviously distraught, Blaze still continues to host her rock and roll show, letting her crowd have their fun while "Evil" gets closer to Blaze.
+And true enough, every time it strikes midnight at an American timezone, "Evil" murders one or two hapless victims, recording their screams so he can play it back for Blaze whenever he calls to taunt.
+Responding cops tell Blaze that she'll likely be "Evil's" final victim by the strike of their midnight, but assures her that they will catch him.
+Though obviously distraught, Blaze continues to host her rock-and-roll show, letting her crowd have their fun while "Evil" gets closer.

-New Year's Evil is one of those stranger early 80s slashers that tries to stand up by doing something entirely elaborate for its killer's modus operandi, going afar from giving him the amateur's skill of disguising himself as a series of personas (a nurse, a photographer, a priest and even a cop) to the overly complicated goal of murdering innocent bystanders in accordance to a timezone system.
+New Year's Evil (1980) is one of those strange early 80s slashers that tries to stand above the crowd by doing something entirely elaborate for its killer's modus operandi, going as far from giving him the amateur skill of disguising himself as a series of personas (a nurse, a photographer, a priest and even a cop), to the overly complicated goal of murdering innocent bystanders in accordance to a timezone system.

-More odd from this film is its characterization of our lead as it appears there's nothing worth rooting for this gal; Blaze is rude, demanding and a tad self-centered, hinted to have cheated on her former husband which somehow leads to the massacre she's tied-in right now.
-It's as if the film was going for a direction that may spark some mean-spirited misogyny but with its cheesy execution, I find the matter hardly offensive and border away any serious matter.
+More odd is the characterization of our leading lady as it appears there's nothing worth rooting for her; Blaze is rude, demanding and a tad self-centered, hinted to have cheated on her husband which somehow leads to the massacre she's tied to right now.
+It's as if the film's going for a direction that sparks mean-spirited misogyny by making her this terrible, thus justifying our killer's pretentious reasoning behind the murders as he monologues at one point that women cause nothing but problems.
+It's undoubtedly problematic, but it could have been so much worse if it wasn't for the movie's cheesy execution dulling down and bordering away any sense of seriousness.

 A shamefully underused mask.
 Could have been good

-New Year's Evil is worth seeing if you're into cheese, nostalgia, 80s rock and roll, bad-taste or bad-films in general, or just in it for some unsuspecting laughs, then feast your eyes on this.
-Those who might see this people as crap, well, I ain't disagreeing you, but ain't that a little hard?
+New Year's Evil (1980) is worth seeing if you're into bad cheese, bad 80s rock and roll and bad-taste in general, or just in it for some unsuspecting laughs.
+It's not going to be a movie for everybody, but for those who might see this people as crap, while I ain't disagreeing you, isn't that also a little hard on the movie?

 Bodycount: